Montgomery Riverwalk Stadium: Features

 The stadium offers 20 luxury suites.
 Six of the suites are built into the old train terminal along the first-base line and the remaining 14 extend along the third base line.
 Montgomery Riverwalk Stadium offers picnic areas along the third-base line and in left-center field.
 The picnic area in left-center field can accommodate up to 4,000 fans.
 The stadium also has a full bar, called "The Club Car Bar", which is located down the first base line and a children's playground area located down the third base line.
 The stadium scoreboard is a video board with a LED screen capable of instant replay.
-The stadium also has a gift shop called "The Biscuit Basket" located under the grandstands.
+The stadium also has a team store called "The Biscuit Basket" located under the grandstands.
 There is a notched curve in deep right field over which the American flag is flown.

 Between 2004 and 2007, Riverwalk Stadium hosted the NCAA Division II baseball championship tournament; the tournament moved to Riverwalk Stadium from nearby Paterson Field, where it had been held since 1985.
 The tournament moved to Sauget, Illinois, in 2008.